HumanSignal/label-studio/docs/source/guide/storage.md

 6. (Optional) Adjust the remaining parameters.
 See [Optional parameters](#Optional-parameters-5) on this page for more details.
 7. Click **Add Storage**.
 8. Repeat these steps for **Add Target Storage** to use a local file directory for exporting.

-> Warning: Serving data from the local file system can be a security risk.
-If you're sure you know what you're doing, set `LABEL_STUDIO_LOCAL_FILES_SERVING_ENABLED=true` in your environment setup.
-Without this setting, URLs in tasks that point to local files won't work.

 ### Optional parameters